 Below you will find answers to many commonly asked questions.
 Of course this isn't mean to cover every situation.
-If you don't find an answer to your question, please call today for a free consultation!
+If you don't find an answer to your question or would like to learn more about the rights and benefits the Law affords and injured employee, please send me an email or call today for a free consultation!

 Why should I hire an attorney?

 - The workers' compensation system can be confusing and frustrating especially when you don't know your rights.
 You can't rely upon the adjuster to look after your best interests when their first responsibility is to pay you as little as possible or not at all.
-Having an experienced attorney assisting you in your workers compensation claim you can be assured that you will recieve all the benefits you are entitled to receive.
+Having an experienced attorney assisting you in your workers compensation claim you can be assured that you will recieve all the benefits you are entitled to receive like scarring, loss of use, weekly checks and payment of medical expenses.

 How much does it cost to hire a lawyer?

 - Nothing!
-The Rhode Island Workers' Compensation system is designed whereby if the Attorney is successful in obtaining benefits for you, a fee is awarded by the Court and the insurance company is responsible for paying the fee.
+The Rhode Island Workers' Compensation system is designed whereby if the Attorney is successful in obtaining benefits for an injured worker, a fee is awarded by the Court and the insurance company is responsible for paying the fee.

 I don't want to sue my employer